poptcorn/poptcorn.github.io/pages/oct31.md

 ```python
 AttributeError: 'str' object has no attribute 'directors'
 ```
 which just leaves me asking when I was passing a string?
 I thought I was passing a row?
-I spent a ton of time headbashing about how to loop through the dataframes before discovering iterrows (in the next post, this one I just ignored it and hacked out some workarounds).
+I spent a ton of time headbashing about how to loop through the dataframes before discovering iterrow.

 For this post I largely just avoided this issue out of annoyance because it took several days to just get the data and figure out why I couldn't write it to a FITs to graphically explore in the table exploring tool Topcat (including a long foray into unicode to string errors) ... and after an afternoon straight of just trying to get a histogram, it's hard to add another annoyance so I just did it quick and dirty.
 I will focus on using Pandas more in future posts, since it seems to address some problems I didn't know existed.